jamescherti/quick-sdcv.el/README.md

 ## Frequently asked question

+### Why not dictd?

+The advantage of `sdcv` is its direct compatibility with the StarDict format.

+Over the years, the StarDict ecosystem has accumulated a massive, easily accessible repository of freely distributed packages, including highly specialized, technical, and bilingual databases.
+Using StarDict dictionaries is easier and offers a richer selection of reference materials compared to finding or manually converting formats to support a native `dictd` setup.

 ### How can dictionary entries be folded and unfolded?

 The *quick-sdcv* mode enables `outline-minor-mode` by default, allowing sections corresponding to individual dictionaries to be folded.